WebDewey is the easiest way to use the Dewey Decimal Classification® (DDC) system. It includes all content from the print edition and features:

 - add your own notes and display them in context

 The 23rd print edition, published in 2011, includes many features that make the classification easier to use.
-The four-volume, unabridged edition is published approximately every seven years.

 Download highlights from DDC 23 to help you better understand how the DDC organizes knowledge into a classification that is useful to library users worldwide.

 - The Introduction to DDC 23 provides a detailed overview of the DDC, including basic terminology and an explanation of DDC structure, complete with many helpful examples.
 If you're new to classifying with the DDC, this introduction will help you get started quickly.

 - Relocations and Discontinuations summarizes the relocations and discontinuations listed in volume 4 of DDC 23.
 The file includes all relocations and discontinuations since edition 22.